Writer / Director — Photographer — Austin, Texas

 Tiny, Texas tiny-texas-movie.com

-Available for financing conversations, screenwriting and co-production discussions, and festival placement opportunites.
-Tiny, Texas in 2026 with much more to come — Learning to Swim and EX-PAT are both seeking investment and creative collaborators.
+Open to screenwriting and co-production opportunities.
+Tiny, Texas comes in 2026 with much more to follow — Learning to Swim and EX-PAT.
+Inquiries from both investment and creative collaborators are welcomed.

 Back to top